hortfrubiotech/gefpdb-plots/README.md

 A collection of shiny apps to represent biological phenotypic data from a Chado DB.

-These apps have been developed for the GEFPDB project.
+These apps have been developed for the GEFPDB project (www.gefpdb.net).

 The available plots are: